-Tith term life insurance, you choose the amount you want to be insured for and the period for which you want cover.
+With term life insurance, you choose the amount you want to be insured for and the period for which you want cover.
 This is the most basic type of life insurance.
-This can range from as few as five to as many as 30 years, but a typical period for a term policy is ten years.

 If you die within the term, the policy pays out to your beneficiaries.
-A term policy is straight insurance with no investment component.
+If you don't die during the term, the policy doesn't pay out, and the premiums you've paid are not returned to you.